By Karen Roush, MS, RN, FNP, clinical managing editor

 And it’s not just having migraines that places me at greater risk for a stroke.
 Just being a woman is enough to do that.
 Last week, the American Heart Association/American Stroke Association issued the first ever stroke guidelines specifically for women (pdf), in response to growing evidence that women of all ages have more strokes, have strokes at a younger age, and have worse outcomes after stroke than men.
 And since there are more “women of a certain age” compared to men, these factors are about to create a greater “burden,” as they say, on the health care system.

 There are some things women can do to mitigate their risk.
 Addressing modifiable risk factors is number one, of course—smoking and obesity, for example.
 Consider alternate forms of birth control if you’re on oral contraceptive pills and be diligent about managing hypertension.
+I researched into the Botox for migraines side effects and found loads of surprising studies made on the subject.
 As for migraines—though it appears that risk increases along with the frequency of migraines, research hasn’t established if taking migraine preventatives lowers that risk.